 Coming up with sundae bar topping ideas is the best part.
 I loved mixing and matching all that candy!

 I’m calling that last combo below Pretty in Pink!
 It’s covered in pink and other fun summer colors.
-I used Starburst Minis, sprinkles, lots of strawberry sauce, and topped it all off with a Life Savers Hard Candy.
+I used candy, sprinkles, and lots of strawberry sauce.

 Isn’t it cute?

 This sundae bar is the perfect way to create summer fun!

 Just gather your ingredients and invite your friends over.
 It’s guaranteed to be a hit with kids and adults alike!

 If you enjoyed this dessert bar idea, make sure to check out my Waffle Sundae Bar, too.
 It’s a similar idea with a fun twist!

 I’ve got lots of other party tips, too.
 Check out all of my party ideas here!

 What candy combination would you create for the ultimate sundae?